divyanshu132/divyanshu132.github.io/_posts/2019-05-24-GSoC2019-with-sympy.md

  - Setting up blog and synchronizing it with planet sympy.

- - Discussing possible means of communication, weekly meetings etc.
+ - Discussing possible means of communication etc.

  - Planning the implementation of some of the features of the project with Kalevi.

- - Familiarizing with the codebase of sympy/combinatorics and see how it may help solving the problems while implementing the project.
+ - Familiarizing with the codebase of `sympy/combinatorics` and see how it may help solving the problems while implementing the project.

  - Getting more in-depth theoretical knowledge of the features to be implemented.